lpascale6/ProjectSE-Group7/README.md

 3. Pepe Paolo, p.pepe17@studenti.unisa.it, 0622702005
 4. Vicidomini Luigi, l.vicidomini11@studenti.unisa.it, 0622701949

+# Video Demo of the software
+A video demo is available both on this GitHub repository and on the Drive folder (link below)

 # Drive content
 All files are stored on a Drive folder: https://drive.google.com/drive/folders/1oXK5H3zwofQiL9vCBdBYc65Q2whjh2Qs?usp=sharing